bobby-valenzuela/RepoSync/README.md

   - Verify we're on the same branch as local.
 If not, we check out that branch
   - Run a git pull to sync all changes down
 - If the branch changes on the local side the branch will also change on the remote side
-- Sync does not occur on the master/main branch.
+- Sync does not occur if on the master/main branch.

-_Note: In auto mode, this could result in many commits as even small changes will be detected and a commit will be pushed up for every changed (and pulled down on the remote side).
+_Note: In auto mode, this could result in many commits as even small changes will be detected and a commit will be pushed up for every change (and pulled down on the remote side).
 One could change the `NAP_TIME` global variable to ensure the the script iterates less often (default is every 3 seconds)._

 <br />